NVombat/zeetee/README.md

 ```
 $ ./run.sh arc_runner N10 0
 ```
-Run Exisiting: In this case the user must provide the path to a file containing RGP instances that have already been generated.
+Run Exisiting (```TYPE 1```): In this case the user must provide the path to a file containing RGP instances that have already been generated.
 That file will be used to then generate SAT instances which will be solved by a SAT solver.

 ```
 $ ./run.sh arc_runner N10 1
 ```
-Preprocess & Solve: In this case the user must provide the path to a file containing the experiment configuration.
-This file is used to generate RGP instances which will th
+Preprocess & Solve (```TYPE 2```): In this case the user must provide the path to a file containing the experiment configuration.
+This file is used to generate RGP instances which will then be used to generate SAT instances.
+These instances will then be solved by a SAT solver.

 ```
 $ ./run.sh arc_runner N10 2
 ```
-Preprocess: In this case the user must provide the path to a file containing the experiment configuration and set the 'preprocess' flag to TRUE.
+Preprocess (```TYPE 3```): In this case the user must provide the path to a file containing the experiment configuration and set the 'preprocess' flag to TRUE.
 This will enable the RGP instances to be converted to SAT instances which will be stored in json files.
-They will need to be solved separately
+They will need to be solved separately.

 ```
 $ ./run.sh arc_runner N10 3
 ```
-Solve Preprocessed: In this case the user will need to provide the paths to the preprocessed RGP instances (Stored SAT instances) and set the 'solve_preprocessed' flag to TRUE.
-This will enable the SAT instances to be solved directly from the JSON files where they were being stored
+Solve Preprocessed (```TYPE 4```): In this case the user will need to provide the paths to the preprocessed RGP instances (Stored SAT instances) and set the 'solve_preprocessed' flag to TRUE.
+This will enable the SAT instances to be solved directly from the JSON files where they were being stored.

-In addition to this the user is given a choice to:
+In addition to this, the user is given a choice to:

 ```
 $ Run the code in a serial or parallel manner
 $ Plot the results in the form of a Cactus Plot
 $ Mail the results to the user
+$ Use a custom SAT Solver
 ```

 ## 📄 Publication Details